-Decisions on our own insights and experiences.
-This we do through bservational learning or learning through indirect experiences is the base of social learning theory.
 Our learning is acquired through watching and listening to other people.
-The children from the very beginning keenly observe the behavior of others.
-Most commonly of the people nearest to them like parents, members of family,teachers, the older members of society.
+The children from the very beginning keenly observe the behaviour of others.
+Most commonly of the people nearest to them like parents, members of family ,teachers, the older members of society.
 In turn they try to imitate and do what they observe.
 The power of observational learning can be confirmed through laboratory experiments as well as through observation in our daily life.
-Child may also incorporate and imitate the behavior of the characters he read about in novels, hears about over the radio or sees on T.V. or in movies.
-The person whose behavior he observes and often imitates are known as models and observational learning is reoffered to as modeling.
+Child may also incorporate and imitate the behaviour of the characters he read about in novels, hears about over the radio or sees on T.V. or in movies.
+The person whose behaviour he observes and often imitates are known as models and observational learning is refffered to as modelling.

 Observational learning can thus provide extra dimensions and opportunities for the learners in addition to their learning through self experience and direct involvement with environmental consequences.

-Bandura explains the following steps usually involved in learning
+Bandura explains the following steps usually involved in learning: